AJnsm/ajnsm.github.io/index.md

 <div class="wrapper  bottom-3">
 	<section  class="main-col66">
 		<p class='bottom-1'>
-			I am a scientist at the <a href="https://www.mis.mpg.de/jjost/research.html" target="_blank">Max Planck Institute for Mathematics in the Sciences</a>, and also affiliated to the <a href="https://web.inf.ed.ac.uk/quantum-informatics" target="_blank">Quantum Informatics group at the University of Edinburgh</a>.<br>
+			I am a scientist at the <a href="https://www.d-iep.org" target="_blank">Dutch Insitute for Emergent Phenomena</a>, working at the Institute of Physics (IoP), and of the Institute of Logic, Language, and Computation (ILLC) at the University of Amsterdam.<br>
 			<br>
-			I combine intuition from physics, knowledge from biology, and techniques from mathematics, to think about genes 🧬 information theory 💾 and quantum computers ⚛️.
+			I combine intuition from physics, knowledge from biology, and techniques from mathematics, to think about higher-order interactions and emergence in complex systems.
 More info on my research <a href="/research">here</a>.
 			<br>

 		</p>